deegavs/frontend-nanodegree-arcade-game/README.md

 1. Enemy class (constructor)

-  - create an Enemy function to set the location and speed
+   - create an Enemy function and set the enemy location and speed
-  - update enemy method for the the Enemy's location and handle collisions with the player
+   - update enemy method for the Enemy's location and handle collisions with the player

 2. Player class (constructor)

    - create a Player function that initiates the player
    - update the Player method
    - implement the render method for the player
    - implement player.handleInput method
    - implement Enemy render
    - implement Enemy update
    - implement allEnemies render
    - implement checkCollisions between enemy and player
    - implement reset

 3. Enemy and Player objects (instances/subclasses)

    - create new player object
    - create several new Enemy objects and have them placed in a new array called allEnemies

 ## Installing the Game